 The value is a comma-separated list with two parts.
 The first part can be percentage, time, or iterations; the second part specifies how often an update should be printed, in percentage, seconds, or number of iterations.

-Even when running in default read-only mode, you should use a MySQL user
+UPDATE, etc. Even when running in default read-only mode, you should use a MySQL user with only

 type: Hash; default: hosts, logs, queries, stats